José González (singer): Collaborations and soundtrack appearances

 González plays in the band Junip with Tobias Winterkorn (and previously Elias Araya).
-To date, Junip have released two EPs, Black Refuge and the free internet release Rope and Summit, along with two full-length albums, Fields and Junip.
+To date, they have released two EPs, Black Refuge and the free internet release Rope and Summit, along with two full-length albums, Fields and Junip.

 He collaborated with UK downtempo duo Zero 7 on their 2006 album, The Garden, providing guest vocals, along with Zero 7 regular Sia.
 González performs vocals on four songs: "Futures", "Left Behind", "Today", and "Crosses".
 The latter sampled by British hip hop artist Plan B on the song "Cast a Light", which appears on the Paint It Blacker EP.

 González collaborated with Finnish house DJ Jori Hulkkonen on the track "Blinded by the Numbers", from Hulkkonen's 2005 album, Dualizm.
 He has also worked with the Swedish hip hop DJ and producer Embee, on the track "Send Someone Away".

 González collaborated with the Books on Red Hot Organization's Dark Was the Night compilation album, fundraising for HIV and AIDS awareness, which was released in February 2009.
-In 2011, he contributed to the organization's follow-up album, Red Hot+Rio 2 with the song "Um Girassol Da Cor Do Seu Cabelo", recorded with Mia Doi Todd.
+In 2011, he collaborated with Mia Doi Todd on a cover of "Um Girassol da Cor do Seu Cabelo" for the organization's album Red Hot + Rio 2.

 González participated in the Göteborg String Theory project in 2009–2011, an experimental music and art project that involved artists from Gothenburg and classical composers from Berlin, Germany.
 A new sound piece of his song "Cycling Trivialities" was arranged by composer Nackt for a classical orchestra.
 It was recorded and performed together with González and finally released on the album The Göteborg String Theory Album, in April 2010.
 González continued his collaboration with the Göteborg String Theory in 2011.
 Nackt wrote eleven new arrangements for González' songs, and in spring 2011, González and the group went on a European tour of 19 cities.

+In 2026, González collaborated with Tinariwen on a track for their album Hoggar.

 His cover of the Knife's "Heartbeats" has been used numerous times in media.
 His music features prominently on the soundtrack to Ben Stiller's 2013 film The Secret Life of Walter Mitty, as do a few tracks by Junip.